ashankaushanka96/component-checker/README.md

 # Component Checker

 An all-in-one solution to monitor and validate the state of your software components across distributed environments.
-This project provides a robust Python-based API backend and a modern React frontend to give you real-time insights into component health and logs.
+This project provides a robust Python-based API backend and a modern React frontend to give you real-time insights into component health.

 ## 🚀 Features